Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 <!-- > -->

-## Learning Objectives
+## Class Learning Objectives

-1. Use Loops
+1. Use for Loops
 1. Use Arrays
 1. Use Objects
-1. Conditional statements
+1. Use Conditional statements
-1. Solve Problems

 <!-- > -->